Meet the Team

 Undergraduate Research Assistants

-Research Interests: Bailey is a junior who will graduate in December 2022.
-She runs neuropsychological testing sessions for the Brandeis Aging Brain Study.
-After college, she plans to pursue a Ph.D. in Clinical Neuropsychology.
+Research Interests: Bailey runs neuropsychological testing sessions for the Brandeis Aging Brain Study.
+After college, she will pursue a Ph.D. in clinical neuropsychology.
 She has prior experience volunteering with nursing home residents diagnosed with Alzheimer's.

 Education: Pursuing a B.S. in Neuroscience and Psychology

-Research Interests: Maya is a sophomore who will graduate in June 2024.
-She runs neuropsychological testing sessions for the Brandeis Aging Brain Study.
-After college, Maya plans on pursuing a Ph.D. in Neuroscience and continuing to broaden the world's limited knowledge of the mysterious functions of the brain.
+Research Interests: Maya runs neuropsychological testing sessions for the Brandeis Aging Brain Study.
+After college, Maya plans on pursuing a Ph.D. in neuroscience and continuing to broaden the world's limited knowledge of the mysterious functions of the brain.

 Education: Pursuing a B.S. in Neuroscience with minors in Psychology and Studio Art

-Research Interests: Isaac is a sophomore who will graduate in Spring 2025.
-He runs neuropsychological testing sessions for the Brandeis Aging Brain Study and the Aging, Memory, and Emotional Salience studies.
-After college, Isaac plans to pursue a Ph.D. in Neuroscience with the ultimate goal of running his own lab studying complex cognitive function.
+Research Interests: Isaac runs neuropsychological testing sessions for the Brandeis Aging Brain Study and the Aging, Memory, and Emotional Salience studies.
+After college, Isaac plans to pursue a Ph.D. in neuroscience with the ultimate goal of running his own lab studying complex cognitive function.

 Education: Pursuing a B.S. in Neuroscience with minors in Computer Science and Linguistics